mayadata-io/kubera-docs/content/kubera-propel/configure-storage-nodes.md

 * After the selection of storage nodes, you can similarly configure the application nodes.

-* Select the nodes with ISCSI client or you may want to select a new application node that doesn’t have iscsi client installed, Kubera propel gives you the ability to install iscsi clinet from Propel UI itseld.
+* Select the nodes with NVMe installed.

 * Click on <b>Select All</b>, if you want to configure all the available nodes as Storage Nodes.